blessinghssn8-Analysis/Pipeline_Project/README.md

 - Exploratory analysis, statistical reasoning, and interpretation
 - Translating complex data into actionable business insights
 - Proficiency in Python and key data science libraries
-- Ability to communicate findings to technical and business stakeholders
+- Ability to communicate findings to technical and business stakeholders.